 Volumes: The exact number in Europe cannot be determined, however, both in Euroclear UK & International and T2S, daily volumes are significant.

 Sponsors and adopters: SMPG CA WG member countries in the EEA, Switzerland and the UK sponsor the request.
-The adoption will be left to each CSD in the relevant country.
+Any adoption of the messages will be at the discretion of each CSD in the relevant country.

 Timing and development: